bit3/contao-insert-tag-replacer/README.md

 {{tag1::{{tag2}}}}
 ```

-### Simple tokens
+### Tokens

-Simple tokens do not have own logic as tags have.
+Tokens do not have own logic as tags have.
 They are simple key=>value pairs.
 To use in the content, embrace the name with `##`.

 #### Example